SeaDve/seadve.github.io/content/blog/2-browser-benchmark-comparison-2021/index.md

 <br>

-Take note that I didn't include Basemark and JetStream results on the overall average as Firefox and Epiphany was not able to run these benchmarks without crashing, at least on my hardware.
+Take note that I didn't include Basemark and JetStream results on the overall average as Firefox and Epiphany were not able to run these benchmarks without crashing, at least on my hardware.

 ### Basemark Web 3.0

-[Basemark Web](https://web.basemark.com) tests how well a browser perform on web based applications.
+[Basemark Web](https://web.basemark.com) tests how well a browser performs on web-based applications.

 #### Epiphany wins!